MarcSabatella/vps/README.md

 (for Chrome; some browsers may use modifiers other than Alt).
 Stop recording the same way.
 You will then be prompted to save the resulting webm file.
+While viewing this window, the recording will automatically pause, so you won't see the "tunnel effect" from the screen share while viewing this window to start or stop the recording.

 By sharing just a specific window or browser tab, you can then switch to whatever other app you wish to actually display as the screen capture.